helium/HIP/0029-multisignature-keys.md

 # Summary
 [summary]: #summary

-Helium Hotspot owners and HNT holders have different ways to organize assets.
+Hotspot owners, HNT holders, and other Helium participants, have different ways to organize assets.
 This HIP proposes a multi-signature key which can be used to authorize a transaction on the Helium blockchain.
 This key is a composite of the scalar keys which can be combined to generate a minimal subset of signatures required to make a valid transaction.

 # Motivation
 [motivation]: #motivation